Health Care / Service Experience

 Check Local Hospitals

 Many hospitals have volunteer offices.
 (Call the main number and ask for the volunteer office.)
 To obtain a listing of hospitals in your area, we suggest you visit HospitalLink, which lists hospitals here in the States.

 Our students have volunteered at the following hospitals near BC:

 Also check volunteer opportunities near your permanent residence.
 Talk to people whom you or your parents know about possible positions helping in the clinical or research sections of a hospital.
 Students have also volunteered at rehabilitation centers (e.g., Boston's Spaulding Rehabilitation Hospital) and various nursing homes.

-Check Resources at Boston College
+Check Boston College Resources

 Located on Washington Street in Brighton, the aim of the Neighborhood Center is to provide various forms of assistance to the residents of the Allston/Brighton community.
 Volunteer opportunities range from one day service commitments to weekly assignments, such as tutoring or helping the elderly.
-Further information can be found on their website or by calling the office at (617) 552-0445.
+Further information can be found on their website

 This organization is composed primarily of premedical, predental and preveterinary students.
 This organization sponsors a number of programs including the Bioethics Conference and the Medical School Deans Admission Night.

 a student-run, all volunteer emergency medical service that assists the BC Police Department in providing EMS coverage to the campus during peak periods.
 They also sponsor a variety of certification courses including EMT.